utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 ===================================
 All work should be your own work.
 Please see the [Course Website](https://sites.google.com/site/arch1utep/home#TOC-Academic-Honesty) for full details on the course's policy on academic honesty.

+Prototype source code for this project is in a  directory named `src`.
-The following should be pushed to your private Github repository prior to the deadline.:
+You should add and modify source code within that directory, and those changes should be pushed to your private Github repository prior to the deadline.:
 - All .c and .h source files
-- A Makefile to build and clean your project
+- A Makefile whose default production builds the project, and whose `clean` production eliminates any files created when the project is built.
-- A brief README explaining how to use your program
+- A brief README documenting any non-obvious aspects of your program.
+For example, you may want to describe how it works, how to run it, and any bugs or idiosyncracies the user ought to know about.

-_Your repository should be clean and not cluttered with any temporary scratch files (e.g. hello.c~ or #hello.c#)._
+_Your repository should be clean and not cluttered with backup or checkpoint files (e.g. hello.c~ or #hello.c#),  object files (e.g. tokenizer.o), or executable programs._

-You will be evaluated based on the following criteria:
+You will be evaluated based on the following criteria reflecting aspects of programmer maturity valued by industry.

-- Tools (efficiently utilize bash, emacs, make, the compiler, and git)
+- Proper use of development tools (e.g. bash, emacs, make, compiler, and git)
-- Written Communication (appropriate documentation)
-- Mature Programming
+- Clear and concise written communication
+- Code Hygene: consistent, expressive, and efficient
-  - proper code hygiene (i.e expressive variable, function, and struct names)
+    - variable, function, and struct names
-  - appropriate algorithms
+    - comments
-  - modularization
+    - modularization (into fuctions and files) includig header files
+    - storage management (variable scope & lifetime, allocation and freeing of dynamically allocated memory)
+    - consistent and language-appropriate coding style
+       - indentation
+       - use of capitalization and whitespace (e.g. `char *word_end(char *p)` rather than `char* wordEnd (char* p)`)
+    - algorithms and data structures
-  - header files
+    - no extraneous files in repository
-- Variable Allocation (appropriate use of variables, scope, allocation)
+- Correctness
-- Completion
+- Timely completion

 You may refer to the [Grading and Course Learning Outcomes webpage](https://sites.google.com/site/arch1utep/course-learning-outcomes) for an in depth explanation of the grading criteria.